The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 How to draw it

 - Draw four uneven boxes.
 They do not need to match.
-Slightly imperfect boxes feel more natural.
+Uneven boxes create hierarchy faster than four identical cells.

 - Give each box one role.
-A word, a list, a doodle, a scrap, or a tiny caption.
+A word, list, doodle, scrap, or caption is enough.

 - Leave one box almost empty.
-A blank box with a date or small mark can make the whole page calmer.
+A date, mark, or two-word label can make the whole page calmer.

 - Stop before filling every corner.
-This layout works because it makes fragments feel complete.
+This layout works because it lets fragments feel chosen instead of unfinished.

 Filled example